gitpitch/gitpitch/PITCHME.md

 @snapend

 @snap[south span-100 feature-details]
-Embrace or extend one of the built-in slideshow themes to create a look-n-feel to fit your business or brand.
-You have unlimited control over the appearance of your slide decks using CSS @fa[quote-right]
+Embrace or extend the built-in theme template to create a look-n-feel to fit your business or brand.
+Or take full control over the appearance of your slide decks using custom CSS @fa[quote-right]
 @snapend

 ---